Last updated on: May 10th, 2023

 Where Does The Sports Betting Money Go

-Most of the money in any sportsbook goes back to bettors in the form of winnings.
+When looking at the amount of money bet on sports, most if it goes back to the players in the form of winnings.
 After paying the winners, the remaining cash – i.e. the house take or vigorish – goes to several different places.
 With a regulated US sportsbook, the house will get its take (between 4% and 6% of the handle, typically), which is then taxed at various rates depending on the state where the sportsbook operates.
 Gaming taxes are then used to fund state and local programs (usually something to do with roads or education), which is why many proponents of sports betting view gaming as a way to improve local infrastructure.

-Though there is a negative connotation behind the term “black market sports betting”, it does not deter millions of Americans from betting on their favorite sports.
+Though there is a negative connotation behind the term “unregulated sports betting”, it does not deter millions of Americans from betting on their favorite sports.
 The bottom line is that most of what the US gambling industry describes as unlawful is, in fact, 100% legal.
-There are no laws in any state against using offshore sportsbooks, and the sites are so big and so popular that most people already forego engaging with unlicensed local bookies and black-market sharks to use these trusted, legitimate sports betting sites.
+There are no laws in any state against using offshore sites that offer real money sports betting, and the sites are so big and so popular that most people already forego engaging with unlicensed local bookies and black-market sharks to use these trusted, legitimate sports betting sites.

-Honestly, while analyzing how much money Americans bet on sports is interesting from a mathematical and observational standpoint, the real question is: How much money can you win at a legal online sportsbook?
+Honestly, while analyzing how much money is spent on sports betting by Americans is interesting from a mathematical and observational standpoint, the real question is: How much money can you win at a legal online sportsbook?
 And the answer… a lot!

 State Gambling Revenue Allocation